 Over reliance on the series mark application

-In the UK, the UK IPO allows businesses to file a series mark application, whereby a number of similar applications can be filed at once.
+In the UK, the UK Intellectual Property Office (UKIPO) allows businesses to file a series mark application, whereby a number of similar applications can be filed at once.
 This can generate cost savings.
 Many businesses over rely on a series mark application, not realising that it can only cover marks which are very similar.
-This is interpreted narrowly by the UK IPO.
+This is interpreted narrowly by the UKIPO.
 Many businesses end up incurring costs in having to re-file an application by getting this wrong.

 Getting a detailed specification

-Every element of the specification is important, from the words you use to the punctuation.
-They can all make a difference to the scope of your protection.
+Every element of the specification is important, from the words or terms chosen to the punctuation used, they can all make a difference to the scope of your protection.
 It is important that you take time to consider how you intend to use the mark in the short-term but also over the next five years.
-It is also important that the specification is robust and futureproof.
-This is done by using approved terms which can sometimes seem repetitive but there is logic behind this, in ensuring that the mark is as safe as it can be from attack in the future.
+It is also important that the specification is robust by using approved terms which can sometimes seem repetitive but there is logic behind this, in ensuring that the mark is as safe as it can be from attack in the future.

-Many businesses attempt to make short cuts here and will file a specification which does not adequately cover them or which includes what are called “class headings”.
+Many businesses attempt to make short cuts here and will file a specification which does not adequately cover the goods or services that they provide.
 Businesses should avoid making filings using class headings.